Giza-PMS-B/PMS_Frontend_Admin/VALIDATION_MESSAGES.md

 ### Price per Hour Field Validation (Leaf Sites Only)

 **Required Field Error:**
-- "Price per hour is required"
+- "This field is required"

 **Value Range Errors:**
 - "Price must be greater than 0"